Loretta C. Manggrum: Later career

 In her lifetime, Manggrum published a number of works, including seven cantatas now in the Library of Congress.
-Choral works such as the anthem “A Great, Great King,” showcase Manggrum's use of fugue in her “deceptively simple” compositions.
+Choral works such as the anthem "A Great, Great King", showcase Manggrum's use of fugue in her "deceptively simple" compositions.
 Her 90-minute cantata Watch premiered in 1958 and has been performed across the country; Manggrum once called it ”the culmination of all my life's work in music.”

 In addition to her composition work, she spent a decade teaching music for Cincinnati Public Schools.
 She also served as choir director and organist for various Cincinnati churches, including Union Baptist Church, Brown Chapel AME, and Gaines United Methodist Church.

 At the age of 80, Manggrum returned to the Cincinnati Conservatory of Music for doctoral studies, saying she wanted to "finish work on my stalled cantata, but only incidentally to work toward a PhD."

-Manggrum died in May 1992.
+Manggrum died in May 1992, survived by one of her three children.
 She is buried next to her husband in the Spring Hill Cemetery in Huntington, West Virginia.